att/MkTechDocs/docsbuild/settingupenvironment.md

 Install MkTechDocs dependencies using the (admittedly imperfect) installation script.
 Consider the script more of a guide.

-Examine the contents of the `$MKTECHDOCSHOME/bin/install_deps*sh` script appropriate for your architecture.
+Examine the contents of the `$MKTECHDOCSHOME/bin/install_deps*sh` script appropriate for your architecture (Ubuntu, Arch, Fedora, and macOS are currently supported).
 For Groovy support, please also see the `install_deps*sh` scripts in the `bin/groovy` directory.
 The install script simply tries to install the various dependencies using an architecture-appropriate package manager and in some cases checks version numbers of installed binaries.
 You can also install the dependencies manually.

 ```{.include heading-level=2}
 dependencies.md